alttpo/alttpo/README.md

 See a demo video: https://www.youtube.com/watch?v=_MTfXCUXawg

-Download nightly binary builds of
-Download nightly binary builds of

 Instructions to reproduce the demo with two emulators running on your machine:
 **PREREQUISITES**: You need your own copy of the ALTTP game ROM image.
 DO NOT ASK ME FOR ONE; I will ignore you so hard.
 It is illegal to redistribute ROM images.